thautwarm/Site-32/_sources/PL/paper-reading-LHKP.rst.txt

 Yes, that's possible, actually we could use type variable inside a generic function/value to instantiate the type constructor.

-Another thing might not be explicit enough is, the type variable that decides the instantiation of type constructor might not appear in parameters, return type can also be used to do such things.
+Another obscure thing is that, type variable deciding the instantiation of type constructor might not appear in parameters, return type can also be used to do such things.

-This kind of instantiation could be implemented through the static resolution/static duck typing, which is provided by F# language and enable us to use almost full-featured type classes and higher kinded types.
+This kind of instantiation could be implemented through the static resolution/static duck typing, which is provided by F# language, empowering us to use almost full-featured type classes and higher kinded types.

-This technique would be introduced in this artivle: `更高更妙的F# <./HKT-type class-FSharp.html>`_.
+This technique would be introduced in this article: `更高更妙的F# <./HKT-type class-FSharp.html>`_.

 For OCaml alternatives, check `modular implicits <http://tycon.github.io/modular-implicits.html>`_ .